 Principles of Corporate Governance

 Corporate governance ensures that the board of directors and management is accountable to shareholders and other stakeholders.
+It also ensures accountability among decision-makers for their actions and the implications for the company.

-Transparency involves presenting to stakeholders clear, accurate, and timely information about the operations, performance, and financial position of the company.
+Companies should provide stakeholders with correct and timely information regarding the operations of their companies.
+Transparency involves presenting to stakeholders clear, accurate, and timely information about the operations, performance, and financial position of the company

+All stakeholders must be equitably treated, and none of them must be treated unequally.
 This maxim helps to discourage and prevent bias and protects the rights of the minority shareholder and other stakeholders.

-The opinions of independent directors or auditors regarding matters may not be influenced by private influences or external influences, so they do not compromise the interests of the company.
+Freedom in the decision-making process is required so that the interest of the stakeholders will not be compromised by any form of conflict of interest The opinions of independent directors or auditors regarding matters may not be influenced by private influences or external influences, so they do not compromise the interests of the company.

 Structure of Corporate Governance